Extreme Rules (2010): Event

+Dark match

+Before the event went live on pay-per-view, Kofi Kingston defeated Dolph Ziggler in a dark match.

 Preliminary matches

-The pay-per-view opened with Sheamus attacking Triple H with a pipe.
+The actual pay-per-view opened with Sheamus attacking Triple H with a pipe.

 Following the attack, Unified WWE Tag Team Champions ShoMiz (Big Show and United States Champion The Miz) came to the ring and complained about not having a match for the night, prompting SmackDown general manager Theodore Long to make a tag team gauntlet match for them against three other teams, with the winners earning a future tag team championship match.
 The first team was John Morrison and R-Truth, who lost when Morrison was disqualified for refusing to release a hold on Big Show by a five count.
 The next team was Montel Vontavious Porter and Mark Henry, who also lost after Miz pinned MVP following a KO Punch from Big Show.
 The final team was The Hart Dynasty, who won after Kidd pinned Miz following a Hart Attack.

 Next, CM Punk faced Rey Mysterio, where if Punk lost he would have his head shaved bald.
 During the match, Luke Gallows and Serena attacked Mysterio on the outside and were banned from ringside.
-At the conclusion of the match, a masked man attacked Mysterio with a Fallaway Powerbomb on the floor, which allowed Punk to perform a Go To Sleep on Mysterio and pin him.
+At the conclusion of the match, a masked man (Joey Mercury) attacked Mysterio with a Fallaway Powerbomb on the floor, which allowed Punk to perform a Go To Sleep on Mysterio and pin him.

 After that, JTG wrestled Shad in a Strap match, where the objective was to touch all four turnbuckles while connected to the opponent.
 Shad used his size advantage to overpower JTG for most of the match.
 The conclusion of the match came when Shad had JTG on his back and began to tag corners, unaware that JTG was doing the same.
 After touching the third corner, JTG performed a Box Cutter on Shad and touched the final corner to win the match.

 In the fourth match, Jack Swagger defended the World Heavyweight Championship against Randy Orton in an Extreme Rules match.
 At the conclusion of the match, Orton attempted an RKO on a chair but Swagger countered by throwing Orton through the chair.
 Swagger then performed a gutwrench powerbomb on Orton and pinned him to retain the World Heavyweight championship.
 After the match, Orton performed an RKO on Swagger on the floor.